syves/xml-parser/xml-parser/README.md

 A Clojure library designed to ... well, that part is up to you.

+##notes
+upsert with a where clause is not yet supported.
+Pr is still open. update or insert may have a race condition.
+Perhaps a table lock could be used.

 ## Set up a POSTGRES database at the top level

 #intialize and start the server